 The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to vulnerable communities forced to flee their homes around the world.

-Where this is not possible, the funds will be used to provide immediate and longer-term development and humanitarian assistance to communities affected by crises and poverty across the world.
 If any excess funds remain after a crisis, or if there are changes in circumstances beyond our control that limit our ability to use the funds, they are kept in the Emergency Response Appeal so that we can respond to ongoing development needs and future crises across all our regions.